3 Days in Rome Itinerary: The Perfect First-Time Guide

 2 – Centro Storico

-From Termini, take the Metro Line A to Barberini – Fontana di Trevi (2 stops) and you’ll be just a short walk from this centrally-located neighborhood and the Trevi Fountain (as if the station name didn’t give it away).
+From Termini, take Metro Line A to Barberini – Fontana di Trevi (two stops), and you’re right in the middle of the action – the station name says it all.

 How to plan 3 days in Rome?